d3b4g/leonids/_posts/2020-09-19-powershell-logging.md

+---
+layout: post
+title:  "Monitoring PowerShell in the Enterprise"
+date:   2020-10-13 14:07:20
+categories: [PowerShell]
+excerpt: "Powershell is an extremely powerful scripting and administration language that is baked right into Windows, this make an attractive target for attackers.
+Over the years PowerShell is increasingly being used as an offensive tool for attacks by threat actors"

+comments: true
+---

 #### Monitoring PowerShell in the Enterprise

 Powershell is an extremely powerful scripting and administration language that is baked right into Windows, this make an attractive target for attackers.
 Over the years